lowsky/gh-dashboard-relay/README.md

 ### Built-in GraphQL-backend

-It also provides a GraphIql Playground at <http://localhost:9000/graphql> - which is great for using and playing with different graphql queries, e.g.:
+It also provides a GraphIql Playground at <http://localhost:3000/.netlify/functions/graphql> - which is great (Note: you may need to specify this endpoint http://localhost:3000/.netlify/functions/graphql , too) for using and playing with different graphql queries, e.g.:
 ```graphql
 {